 Child protection training requirements - Government protocol

-In NSW, nominated supervisors and persons in day-to-day charge and family day care co-ordinators must complete a child protection course required by a Government protocol applying to the approved provider in accordance with section 162A of the Children (Education and Care Services National Law).
+In NSW, nominated supervisors, persons in day-to-day charge and family day care co-ordinators must complete a child protection course required by a Government protocol applying to the approved provider in accordance with section 162A of the Children (Education and Care Services) National Law.
 In-house training is not sufficient.

 The following are the approved Child Protection training courses required by Government protocol:

 - CHCPRT002 - Support the rights and safety of children and young people